 William Tell the Marksman

 William Tell became a folk hero of Switzerland because, on November 18, 1307, he assassinated a tyrant member of the old Swiss Confederacy.
 The events that occurred on that fabled day have been recounted in two different books.
-The version summarized here comes from a book written Aegidius Tschudi.
+The version summarized here comes from a book written by Aegidius Tschudi.

 According to Tschudi, in 1307 the House of Habsburg, emperors of Austria, were seeking to dominate the Canton of Uri.
 At the same time, Tell conspired with Werner Stauffacher from the Canton of Schwyz to resist Habsburg rule.
-An Austrian the name of Albrecht Gessler was just appointed Vogt of Altdorf, Switzerland.
+An Austrian by the name of Albrecht Gessler was just appointed Vogt of Altdorf, Switzerland.
 Wanting to show off his power as the new Vogt, Gessler put up a pole in the middle of the village, placed his Habsburg hat on top of it, and demanded that the townsfolk bow before it.

 Tell was walking through town that day with his son.
-When Tell passed the hat he refused to bow.
+When Tell passed by the hat he refused to bow.
 Consequently, Tell was arrested and sentenced to death.
 However, Gessler was intrigued with Tell’s famed marksmanship based on stories he had heard.
 So the Vogt devised a different plan.
 Instead of an execution, Gessler told the marksman that he could save his own life if he could shoot an apple off of his son’s head in a single attempt.
 Tell took the shot and split the apple in half.

 When the apple hit the ground Gessler looked back at Tell and noticed that he had removed not 1, but 2 crossbow bolts from his quiver.
 When asked why, Tell replied that if he had killed his son, he would have killed Gessler next with the second bolt.
 Gessler was infuriated with the response, but he kept his promise.
 So instead of killing him, he ordered for Tell to be bound and imprisoned for the rest of his life in the Küssnacht Castle’s dungeon.